How Soda Studio optimized a conversion funnel by 35% with Maze

 For digital studios Soda, Resoluut, and Milkshake, design is fundamentally a user-centric activity.
 At their core is a mission to build products that people love to use, upheld in practice by two of the most important parts of the design process: testing and research.

 The trio is based in Amsterdam, the Netherlands and works closely together on projects with clients such as MasterCard and CheapTickets.nl.
-A noticeable project is Tap To Go developed for Albert Heijn, the largest Dutch supermarket chain, which allows buyers to shop cashless by tapping a card on the product reader, a concept similar to Amazon Go.
+A noticeable project is Tap To Go developed for Albert Heijn, the largest Dutch supermarket chain.
+The card allows buyers to shop cashless by tapping it on the product reader, a concept similar to Amazon Go.

 During a recent project, the Soda Studio team employed the Maze A/B testing feature to test the user flow of a design, and based on the insights collected reduced the exit rate from the flow by 35%.